-The most common type of dementia is Alzheimer’s disease; this accounts for about 60-80% of all cases, and is the 6th leading cause of death in the United States.
+The most common type of dementia is Alzheimer’s disease.
+This accounts for about 60-80% of all cases, making it the sixth leading cause of death in the United States.
 Early symptoms of Alzheimer’s are often displayed as difficulty remembering recent conversations, events, or names, as well as depression and apathy.
 As the disease progresses, later symptoms include difficulty with speaking, walking, and swallowing, poor judgment, impaired communication, confusion, disorientation, and behavior changes.
 In the late-stage of Alzheimer’s, people eventually lose the ability to communicate and respond to their environment.

 Although the majority of those diagnosed are 65 years of age or older and the greatest known risk factor for developing Alzheimer’s is increasing age, about 5% of those with the disease develop it in their 40’s or 50’s.
 Survival rates can range anywhere between 4 to 20 years after the onset of symptoms.
 Currently, there are no ways to prevent the onset of the disease because researchers have not yet found any definitive causes; however, the best thing one can do is living a healthy lifestyle full of exercise and healthy eating/living habits.